Public Pier — No Fishing License Required

 Mid-pier, down around the pilings can produce blackperch (buttermouth), pileperch and some of the larger rubberlip seaperch.
 The piling area, mid-pier to the end can also produce a few scorpionfish (sculpin) typically at night and especially during the winter months.

-The end area sees most of the larger sharks and rays, most commonly bat rays or shovelnose sharks.
+The end area (currently closed) sees most of the larger sharks and rays, most commonly bat rays or shovelnose sharks.
 Occasionally larger sharks such as soupfins or threshers will show up but they’re usually youngsters (a 70-pound thresher was caught in March of ’00) and when they do they will generate considerable interest.
 Of interest too was a small 3-foot-long hammerhead shark landed one day in August 2005 by a startled and probably somewhat confused angler; another hammerhead was landed in July of 2015.
 Two members of the family Rajidae have been reported to PFIC, a big skate (Raja binoculata) in 2001 and a California skate (Raja inornata) in January of ’08.

-The end area also seems to be the spot where most of the pier’s cabezon have been caught (and quite a few of the “king” of the sculpin have been reported during the past few years).
+The end area (still closed) also seems to be the spot where most of the pier’s cabezon have been caught (and quite a few of the “king” of the sculpin have been reported during the past few years).
 Since cabezon are more commonly taken from southland rocks and jetties their appearance is somewhat surprising; most likely it is due to the nearby artificial reef.

 You may occasionally see long, slender fish cruising near the surface of the water.
 First impressions are that they are barracuda but usually they turn out to be needlefish that have ventured out from the waters of Alamitos Bay and Anaheim Bay.
 You can try for these with a bobber and a live fish like smelt, but they are hard to hook.